-In the beginning of the project, a custom design of FPGA interface board had been considered.
+At the beginning of the project, a custom design of FPGA interface board had been considered.
 This FPGA board should include PCI express interface and should sell at lower price than the trial design.
 It should be compatible with MLAB internal standards which are further backward compatible with the existing or improved design of ADC modules.
-For a connection of FPGA board to another adapter board with PCIe we expect a use of a PCIe host interface.
-Thunderbolt technology standard was expected to be used in this PC to PCIe module communication which further communicates with MLAB compatible FPGA module.
-Thunderbolt chips are currently available on the market for reasonable prices [23].
+For a connection of FPGA board to another adapter board with PCIe, we expect the use of a PCIe host interface.
+Thunderbolt technology standard was expected to be used in this PC to PCIe module communication, which further talks to MLAB compatible FPGA module.
+Thunderbolt chips are currently available on the market at a reasonable price [23].
 However, a problem lies in the accessibility to their specifications, as they are only available for licensed users and Intel has a mass market oriented licensing policy, that makes this technology inaccessible for low quantity production.
-As a consequence, an external PCI Express cabling and expansion slots should be considered as a better solution, if we need to preserve standard PC as a main computational platform.
+As a consequence, the external PCI Express cabling and expansion slots should be considered as a better solution, if we need to preserve standard PC as a main computational platform.

-However, these PCI express external systems and cables are still very expensive.
-The Opal Kelly XEM6110 [24] is an example, with its price tag reaching 995 USD at time of writing the thesis.
+Nevertheless, these PCI express external systems and cables are still very expensive.
+Opal Kelly XEM6110 [24] is the example.
+Its price reached 995 USD at the time of writing the thesis.
 Therefore, a better solution probably needs to be found.

-An interface problem will by probably resolved by other than Intel ix86 architecture.
-Many ARM computers have risen on market due to an increased demand of embedded technologies, which require high computation capacity, low power consumption and small size - especially smartphones.
-Many of those ARM based systems have interesting parameters of signal processing.
+The interface problem will by probably resolved by other than Intel ix86 architecture.
+Many ARM computers have occurred on the market due to an increased demand for embedded technologies requiring a high computation capacity, low power consumption and small size.
+The smartphones market is a driving force here.
+Many of those ARM based systems have interesting signal processing parameters.
 These facts make Intel's ix86 architecture unattractive for future projects.